MarcusMedina/TypedMath/ReadMe.md

 var x = 10.MultipliedWith(32).Add(y);
 ```

-The package contains namespaces for each of the data types in Visual Studio.
+The package contains namespaces for the most common data types in Visual Studio.

 To use the extensions use any of the namespaces
 ```C#